 Todoist has come a long way, but other apps are also here with some amazing features.
-Microsoft has its own app for people with a Microsoft account.
-What will happen when we compare the two?
-Let’s find out in Todoist vs. Microsoft To Do article.
+Microsoft has its own To Do app for tasks.

-Both are task-management apps.
-Todoist is an advanced program offering to create projects, whereas Microsoft To Do is a simple to-do app with reminder and My Day features to help you get things done easily.
+Todoist is an advanced task management program offering to create and complete tasks, whereas Microsoft To Do is a simple to-do app with reminder and My Day features to help you get things done quickly.

-Task priority: You can prioritise tasks by applying priorities.
-Priorities (four by default) change the task’s colour so that the most important ones are visible even in the crowd.
+Task priority: You can prioritize tasks by applying priorities.
+Priorities (four by default) change the task’s color so that the most important ones are visible even in the crowd.
 The P1 tasks are in red, while the P2 tasks are in orange.

 Sections: You can create sections and add tasks under each section.
-Sections help organise tasks, especially in a project.
+Sections help organize tasks, especially in a project.

 Task comments: You can add comments to a task.
 The comment feature can also be used to notify anyone in the project.

 Kanban boards: With the help of sections, you can change the list view of tasks to a Kanban-style board.
 See an example video.